flexxui/dialite/docs/index.rst

 Dependencies and installation
 -----------------------------

 Dialite is pure Python and has no dependencies.
-It works on Python 2.7 and 3.4+.
+It works on Python 3.6+.
 Install using: ``pip install dialite``.